18 Must-Have Negotiation Skills For Procurement Professionals

 The only way to listen properly is to be quiet.
 Silence is your friend when someone else is speaking to you or to everyone.
 Everyone has their turn to talk, so do be quiet, listen in for anything interesting, and allow the other party or another member of your team to finish what they’re talking about.

 Effective communication skills always begin through habit.
-So, make it a habit to always ask questions before, during, and after negotiations.
-If you feel too uncomfortable asking questions, then you’re going to rely on someone else to do the questioning for you.
-And this is not often a good sign if you want to improve as a negotiator!
+So, make it a habit to always ask questions before, during, and especially after negotiations.

 When someone is asking questions, please don’t interrupt.
 Let them ask the question directly and they’ll also do the same when it’s your team’s turn to ask questions.